-1. Perform a need assessment on the number or proportion of LEP persons from a particular language group served or encountered in the surrounding community area during the planning and project development process.
+Perform a need assessment on the number or proportion of LEP persons from a particular language group served or encountered in the surrounding community area during the planning and project development process.
 The greater the number or proportion of LEP persons served or encountered; the more likely it is to need language services.
 Using available statistics Idaho communities where the LEP population equals five percent or more for a given language automatically triggers providing language assistance services for that language.
-The Department of Justice requires translation of vital documents for each eligible LEP language group that constitutes 5% or 1,000, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.

-ITD has analyzed the data and identified Spanish Speaking population as the only population consistent with the Safe Harbor Provisions.
-To determine ITD's LEP population a variety of sources for demographic information is analyzed.
-The Census

-Bureau is one source.
-The Department of Education (DOE) provides an alternative source of facts; detailing school enrollment, the makeup of the students, and the racial and ethnic profiles of each student, including identifying the various languages spoken.
-ITD regularly uses community-based organizations to identify language needs.

-According to the 2010 census, Idaho's population is 1,567,582 of which 89% are white, 11% Hispanic; 1.4% American Indian; 1.2% Asian, and all other races having a population of less than 1%.

-Furthermore, according to the 2010 Census 39.6% of the individuals in Idaho speak English less than "very well, and speak mostly Spanish".
-Appendix B provides the 2010 census detail for Idaho and identifies Spanish as the Safe Harbor for Idaho.
+There is a variety of sources for demographic information.
+The Census Bureau is one potential source.
+The Department of Education (DOE) provides an alternative source of facts.
+At the DOE, ITD can obtain information detailing school enrollment, the makeup of the students, and the racial and ethnic profiles of each student, including identifying the various languages spoken.
+In addition, ITD can likewise obtain other significant statistical data.
+Moreover, ITD regularly uses community-based organizations to identify language needs.
+According to the 2010 census, it estimates that the make-up of Idaho's population is 1,567,582; 89% white; 11% Hispanic; 1.4% American Indian; 1.2% Asian, with all other races having a population of less than 1%.
+Furthermore, the 2010 Census states, 39.6% of the individuals in Idaho speak English less than "very well," and they speak mostly Spanish.
+The breakdown is as follows:

-The following summarizes the population of Spanish speaking individuals in each ITD District according to the 2010 census data:

-- District 1, North Idaho .33%
+- District 1, North Idaho .33%;

-- District 2 North-Central Idaho .59%
+- District 2 North-Central Idaho .59%;

-- District 3 Southwest Idaho 3.48%
+- District 3 Southwest Idaho 3.48%;

-- District 4 South-Central Idaho 10.54%
+- District 4 South-Central Idaho 10.54%;

 - District 5 Southeast Idaho 3.34%

-- District 6 East Idaho 5.42%
+- District 6 East Idaho 5.42%.

+- 2. Frequency of Contact: The more frequent the contact with a particular language group, the more likely to need enhanced services in that language.
+It is also important to consider the frequency of different types of language contacts.